Friday, August 30, 2024

 Prepare for a Summer in Korea

 Hi Sharks, my name is Tiffany and I studied abroad in Seoul, South Korea this past summer!
-My program was a one-month-long International Summer Program with Konkuk University.
+My International Summer program was one-month-long with Konkuk University.
 Here are my experiences and tips for preparing and packing for a month in Korea.

 Entry requirements: I did not have to apply for a Visa or a K-ETA since it was only a month-long program; staying longer than 90 days required those mentioned.
 Things change and sometimes requirements are lifted but please do your due diligence and research any entry requirements.